ykIsCoding/PeakVisor/README.md

 ## Installation
+After cloning from Github, run ```npm install``` to install the dependencies in backend 2, backend, and frontend.
 #### Frontend
 - Run `ng serve --open` inside ```frontend``` to serve it on the browser
 - AngularJS w/ Typescript